Vibrant Communities. Thriving small businesses. A better future.

 Who lives in supportive housing?

 Like everyone in our communities, people who live in supportive housing are looking for a home to call their own.
-They can be referred to supportive housing based on the kind of support they need, like medical support, disability services, mental health and addictions support, and other challenges.
+They can be referred to supportive housing based on the kind of support they need, like medical support, disability services, mental health and addictions support, and/or cultural support.

-Homeward Trust works with Alberta Health Services and supportive housing operators to manage resident referrals, and help place people where they will find the support services they need.
+Homeward Trust works with Alberta Health Services and supportive housing operators to manage resident referrals and help place people where they want to live and where they will find the support services they need.
 To learn more about housing options, visit How to Access Housing.

 Greenfield Development